 OAM's uniform establishes professional officer presence to the general public, to other law enforcement officers and to criminals and potential criminals.
 It also enhances workforce esprit de corps and professionalism.
 OAM uniforms also protect our officers while operating in aircraft and vessels.

-Like the U.S. Border Patrol, OAM is an operational component of CBP.
+Like the U.S. Border Patrol, Air and Marine Operations is an operational component of CBP.
 CBP works with (not for) the U.S. Coast Guard, both as components of the Department of Homeland Security.

-In general, OAM's law enforcement authorities extend to the U.S. customs waters and land/riverine border environments, while the U.S. Coast Guard's law enforcement authorities extend from U.S. waterways and marinas outward into international waters.
+In general, Air and Marine Operations' (AMO) law enforcement authorities extend to the U.S. customs waters and land/riverine border environments, while the U.S. Coast Guard's law enforcement authorities extend from U.S. waterways and marinas outward into international waters.
 Both operate marine and air assets, however.
-Unlike OAM, the U.S. Coast Guard can use its Title 10 authority to operate as a member of the armed services under military chain of command.
+Unlike AMO, the U.S. Coast Guard can use its Title 10 authority to operate as a member of the armed services under military chain of command.

 Like OAM, the U.S. Border Patrol is an operational component of CBP.
 The U.S. Border Patrol is responsible for securing the U.S. land and riverine borders between the ports of entry.
 OAM operates under the tactical control of Border Patrol along the land and riverine borders, providing day and night air and marine support to Border Patrol agents.

 National Special Security Events may include the Olympics, Presidential inaugurations, State of the Union addresses, and the Super Bowl.
-OAM supports federal, state, and local partners to maximize all agencies' law enforcement capabilities.
+Air and Marine Opeartions partners with federal, state, and local entities to maximize all agencies' law enforcement capabilities.